mdn/stumptown-content/project-docs/javascript-linter-spec.md

 _the items in the page must correspond to the ingredients listed in the recipe, in the correct order, and each item must satisfy the particular requirements for its ingredient_.

+### Optional ingredients

+A recipe can mark an ingredient as optional by placing a question mark after it, like `prose.description?`.
+This means that the page does not have to contain a representation of the ingredient, but if it does, the representation must be properly formed according to the ingredient's specification, and the representation must appear in the place specified by the recipe.

+Technically, whether an ingredient is optional or not is a separate attribute of the ingredient.
+This means that a single ingredient may be marked as optional in one recipe, and mandatory in a different recipe.
+In practice, in the JavaScript documentation, this does not occur: there are currently no ingredients that are optional in some recipes and mandatory in others.

 ## JavaScript recipes

 We've defined the following recipes for the JS docs: